Tasting #241 May 31, 2022, 12:30pm Priorat and Penedès, Catalonia Wine Region

 -Robinson, Jancis and Julia Harding, 2015, Oxford Companion to Wine, Fourth Edition, Oxford University Press

-Club del Vino members assessment of the tasted wines and theirs prices will post after the event.
+Club del Vino members assessment of the tasted wines and theirs prices:

 Best Fitness Tracker and Watch